DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230418-karmada-failover.md

 ## Karmada fault recovery implementation principle

-In a multi-cluster scenario, user applications may be deployed in multiple clusters to improve high availability of services.
+In a multicluster scenario, user applications may be deployed in multiple clusters to improve high availability of services.
 In Karmada, when a cluster fails or the user does not want to continue running applications on the cluster, the cluster state is marked as unavailable and two taints are added.
 (images(images
 When a cluster failure is detected, the controller removes the application from the failed cluster.
 The removed applications will then be scheduled to other clusters that meet the requirements.